News

 It was so dense that the supporting ground crew had considerable problems finding a location where enough sky was visible to be able to deploy GPS base stations, which are used to improve the accuracy of the survey.

-The collaborative team scanned the forest with two types of LiDAR equipment (Riegl Q560/240 and Q680i-S) to provide the ecosystem science research community with ultra-high resolution imagery.
+The collaborative team scanned the forest with two types of LiDAR equipment (Riegl Q560/240 and Q680i-S) to provide the ecosystem research community with ultra-high resolution imagery.

 ‘Each site was flown over between two and four times with each of the two scanners.
 Combining these gives us point densities of something like 100-200 points per square metre!’ says Jorg.